XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-06.md

 An example of 5G E2E Network Slice is showed in {{Figure6}}.
 Each E2E network slice contains RAN slice, CN slice and one or more IETF network Slices.
 3GPP identifies each E2E network slice using an integer called S-NSSAI.
 In {{Figure6}} there are three instances of E2E network slices which are identified by S-NSSAI 01111111, 02222222 and 03333333, respectively.
 Each instance of E2E network slice contains
-AN slice, CN Slice and one or more IETF network slices.
+AN and CN network slice subnets (informally referred to as slices in this document) and one or more IETF network slices.
 For example, E2E network slice 01111111 has AN Slice instance 4, CN Slice instance 1 and IETF network slice 6.
 Note that 3GPP does not cover the IETF network slice.
 Details of IETF network slice could be found in {{!RFC9543}}.

 Note that 3GPP uses the terms NSI and NSSI which are a set of network function and required resources (e.g. compute, storage and networking resources) which corresponds to network slice Instance, whereas S-NSSAI is an integer that identifies the E2E network slice.